ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 <!-- vim-markdown-toc -->

 ## How to read this article
 This article is long.
+And parts of it are inevitably dense given the material covered.
 You don't have to read everything---in fact, if you are already familiar with Vimscript or if you find theory boring, feel free to skip the article entirely.
+The article is a selection of the Vimscript needed to understand the content of this series, presented in a way that should hopefully be easier for a new user to understand than tackling the Vim documentation directly, together with references of exactly where in the Vim docs to find more information.
 I suggest skimming through on a first reading, remembering this article exists, and then referring back to it, if desired, when you wish to better understand the Vimscript functions and key mappings used in the series.
-Note that this article is not a comprehensive Vimscript tutorial, just a (hopefully) coherent explanation---aimed at beginners---of the few Vimscript concepts used in this series.

-By the way, nothing in this article is LaTeX-specific and would generalize perfectly to Vim workflows with other file types.
+By the way, nothing in this article is particularly LaTeX-specific and would generalize well to Vim workflows with other file types.

 ## Key mappings
 Vim key mappings allow you to customize the meaning of typed keys,